LEARNING HOW TO THINK LOGICALLY

 The rational decision-making process can be broken down to three integral parts:

-Below is the same diagram we looked at in Unit 1, but instead of the language of circuitry, we have inserted language that applies to the human decision-making process:
+Below is the same diagram we looked at in Section 1, but instead of the language of circuitry, we have inserted language that applies to the human decision-making process:

 You will remember that in the digital circuitry a pure reference was needed to determine whether or not the input signal was valid.
 It is also necessary in the mental decision-making process.